decentralized-identity/presentation-exchange/spec/spec.md

       ****MUST**** be a [JSONPath](https://goessner.net/articles/JsonPath/)
-      string expression that selects the claim to be submit in relation to the identified [[ref:Input Descriptor]] identified, when executed against the top-level of the object the _Presentation Submission_ is embedded within.
+      string expression that selects the claim to be submit in relation to the identified [[ref:Input Descriptor]] identified, when executed against the top-level of the object the _Presentation Manifest_ is embedded within.
     - The object ****MAY**** include a `path_nested` object to specify the presence of a multi-claim envelope format, meaning the claim indending to be selected must be decoded separately from its parent enclosure.